knaw-huc/textrepo/docs/example-production.rst

 Running Integration Tests
 -------------------------

-In production we want to show the integration test results from the concordiondata volume, but we want to prevent concordion to wipe/change our production data during the tests.
-This can be achieved by defining separate volumes for postgres and elasticsearch environments (prod vs integration), but using the same concordion volume.
+In production we want to show the integration test results from the concordiondata volume, but we do not want concordion to wipe out our production data while running its tests.
+This can be achieved by creating separate postgres and elasticsearch volumes for the production and integration environment.
+However, we only have one concordion data volume, in order to share the concordion test results of the integration setup with the production setup.

+See: ``docker-compose-integration.yml`` and ``docker-compose-prod.yml`` in ``./examples/production/``.

 Example of running integration tests on production server (i.e. after upgrading) without interfering with production data: